 For longer trips, flushing portable toilets offer more in the way of comfort and convenience.
 The best known is probably the Porta Potti range from Thetford, but other manufacturers produce their own, including Outwell’s Portable Toilet.

-The new eco-friendly Blue Diamond Nature Calls toilet is the first portable composting toilet The separation of liquids and solids makes disposal of waste more environmentally sound, removing the need for water or chemicals.
+The eco-friendly Blue Diamond Nature Calls toilet was the first portable composting toilet.
+The separation of liquids and solids makes disposal of waste more environmentally sound, removing the need for water or chemicals.
 Coffee chaff or sawdust (supplied separately) dries out the solid waste and masks the smell.
 Solids can be added to any compost heap whereas liquids can just go straight down the drain.

-Another environmentally-friendly option is the Popaloo, which uses a dry powder waste gelling system and biodegradable bags.
-The toilet itself folds flat into a carry case so is easy to transport.
+The Popaloo uses a dry powder waste gelling system and biodegradable bags.
+The toilet itself folds flat into a carry case so it is easy to transport.

 The second (blue) goes into the waste tank to break down solids and prevent odours.
 There is a green alternative to the blue liquid, which uses more natural methods to break down the waste.
 Some campsites will only accept this type of product, so make sure you check in advance or take both.